— New e-cigarette law discourages smokers to quit and harms the environment —

 Does it really matter to me?

-On a personal level, one may decide to disregard all the benefits that vaping provides, to vapers, to the health service and to society.
-One could, for example, be purely self-regarding and settle on the easy thought that people should give up nicotine altogether, perhaps only because clouds of vapour are thought to look like smoke.
-Or one could believe the equally easy idea that vaping devices look ever so silly and ignore their advantages.
+On a personal level, one may decide to disregard all the benefits that vaping provides, to vapers, to the public health service and to society.
+One could, for example, settle on the easily-arrived at judgment that people should give up nicotine altogether, perhaps only because clouds of vapour are thought to look like smoke.
+Or one could hold the opinion that vaping devices look ever so silly and in doing so overlook their advantages.
 Both these beliefs ignore the relevant facts about smoking, the nature of smoking addiction, its wider context in society and the benefits of vaping.
 We are all, quite naturally, entitled to our prejudices, and there is probably little that can be done to educate those who’ve already decided and who will never listen to reason.

 Vaping is important.
 Although a vaper is still a nicotine user, they are no longer subject to the poisons of tobacco.
 Patches, inhalers, gum – all have a very low success rate.
 Check out any figures.
 The success rate for vaping is very impressive.
 Check out any figures.
 This fact likely accounts for why tens of millions across Europe, for example, are now vapers.
 They used to be smokers.
 In this world, where nicotine is highly addictive – not in an imaginary, ideal world where it’s as if everyone is not really addicted at all and can to give it up just as though they were giving up chocolate – in this very imperfect world, vaping is good.
 It should be encouraged among all those it would help.
 No obstacles, such as major aspects of this law, should be placed in their path.